-I posted originally some months ago, and repost it now in conjunction with our senior Government class and, obviously, the recent election.
+I posted originally some years ago, and repost it now in conjunction with our senior Government class and, obviously, the recent impeachment.

 The original post is below . . .